intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 userspace_addr (shared memory).
 However, "valid" for userspace_addr simply means that the address itself must be a legal userspace address.
-The backing mapping for userspace_addr is not required to be valid/populated at the time of KVM_SET_USER_MEMORY_REGION2, e.g. shared memory can be lazily mapped/allocated on-demand.
+The backing mapping for userspace_addr is not required to be valid/populated at the time of KVM_SET_USER_MEMORY_REGION2, e.g., shared memory can be lazily mapped/allocated on-demand.

-When mapping a gfn into the guest, KVM selects shared vs. private, i.e consumes userspace_addr vs. guest_memfd, based on the gfn's KVM_MEMORY_ATTRIBUTE_PRIVATE state.
-At VM creation time, all memory is shared, i.e. the PRIVATE attribute is '0' for all gfns.
+When mapping a gfn into the guest, KVM selects shared vs. private, i.e., consumes userspace_addr vs. guest_memfd, based on the gfn's KVM_MEMORY_ATTRIBUTE_PRIVATE state.
+At VM creation time, all memory is shared, i.e., the PRIVATE attribute is '0' for all gfns.
 Userspace can control whether memory is shared/private by toggling KVM_MEMORY_ATTRIBUTE_PRIVATE via KVM_SET_MEMORY_ATTRIBUTES as needed.